Anthony-M-G/Anthony-M-G/README.md

 # Hi there! 👋 I'm Antony Medina

-## A Passionate Backend Developer | Electrical Engineering Student | Costa Rica 🇨🇷
+## Backend Developer | Electrical Engineering Student | Costa Rica 🇨🇷

 I'm a dedicated backend developer with a keen interest in software engineering and continuous learning.
-Currently pursuing a bachelor's degree in Electrical Engineering with a specialization in Computer Science at the University of Costa Rica.
+Currently pursuing a bachelor's degree in Electrical Engineeringat the University of Costa Rica.

 ## About Me
 I am a 22-year-old student passionate about continuous learning, technology and advancement, every day I seek improvement in all areas of my life, also in my interpersonal relationships, I combine my university life with sports and my passion for software development to be able to project myself into life.